Branding Beyond Your Imagination

 In more serious cases or where urgent action is required, we may temporarily suspend access or remove the content to protect the integrity of our domain.
 While Stone Division Brokerage reserves the right to make final determinations on policy violations, we aim to approach these matters with fairness and professionalism, and we’re always open to dialogue when concerns arise.

-What happens if my project evolves during the 12-month period? +
+What happens if my project evolves during the 12-month period?

 We love seeing your ideas grow and evolve!
 If your project takes a new creative turn, gains traction, or pivots in a fresh direction—that’s a sign of momentum, and we celebrate that.
 All we ask is that you keep us in the loop.

 If your branding, business model, or monetization plans shift significantly from the original proposal, just notify us in writing so we can review and update your contract if needed.
 Clear communication ensures that your use of the subdomain continues to align with the goals of the program and the integrity of our shared digital space.
-Big ideas often evolve—just bring us along for the journey.

-Can I own or buy the domain name hosting the subdomain permanently? +
+Can I own or buy the domain name hosting the subdomain permanently?

 While the free subdomain is provided as a temporary opportunity, you're absolutely welcome to explore permanent ownership of the domain name.
 If your project shows strong potential or strategic alignment, you may request to begin a separate negotiation process for full rights to the subdomain.